Types of Lawyer

 If your company establishes trademark rights or patents, you’ll almost certainly require an intellectual property (IP) attorney.
 These lawyers can deal with trademarks, copyrights, patents, and even brand image.

-The Intellectual Property attorney or trademark lawyers can also verify that your company isn’t infringing on other people’s IP rights.
+The Intellectual Property attorney or trademark lawyer can also verify that your company isn’t infringing on other people’s IP rights.
 Since most company owners aren’t well-educated enough to know when they’re offending the law, an IP attorney is essential.
 Patent infringement suits have resulted in some of the most significant settlements.
+So, it’s important to hire an Intellectual Property attorney or trademark lawyer to protect your business.

 6. Lawyer For Contracts